 Restricted Stock Units - In addition to stock options, the Company has issued restricted stock units to certain officers and senior management under the 2021 Plan and the 2011 Plan.
+During fiscal 2024, 151,693 restricted stock units were granted under the 2021 Plan.
 The restricted stock units convert to shares of Common Stock on a one-for-one basis upon vesting, which for time-vested restricted stock units is typically in three or four equal annual installments beginning with the first anniversary of the date of grant.
-During fiscal 2023, there were 41,177 and 99,237 shares of Common Stock issued upon the vesting of restricted stock units under the 2021 Plan and 2011 Plan, respectively.
+During fiscal 2024, there were 111,774 and 48,453 shares of Common Stock issued upon the vesting of restricted stock units under the 2021 Plan and 2011 Plan, respectively.
 The Company measures the value of restricted stock units at fair value based on the number of units granted and the price of the underlying Common Stock on the grant date.
 The Company amortizes the fair value of outstanding restricted stock units as stock-based compensation expense over the requisite service period on a straight-line basis, or sooner if the employee effectively vests upon termination of employment under certain circumstances.